This. This is my happy place.

 And there really is no explanation needed for those crazy beautiful feet on the vanity!

 I hope you have enjoyed this piece of whimsy.
 I’ve listed all colors used below.

 Remember….you can always anchor a colorful piece with the black and white combination.
 You may not choose to use a ” rabbit hole pattern”….but a simple check or stripe has the same effect.
 Get my tips for painting black and white patterns here.

 Don’t miss out on more Wonderland Whimsy…. — subscribe to my blog!

 I’ve got an entire blog post dedicated to Alice in Wonderland decor coming up very SOON!

 I chose to use Heirloom Traditions Paints for this piece.
 It is a Kentucky-based company….led by an incredible team…with an amazing paint product.
-They offer free shipping on all orders over $75….and when you use my coupon code FANCY at check out you will receive an additional 10% off your order.
+I only recommend products that I use myself.
+I am not paid to endorse them!

 Now go paint something pretty!!

 Share my painted piece on Pinterest pretty please! … and follow me on Pinterest!